portainer/portainer-docs/docs/v2.0/endpoints/kubernetes.md

 # Add Kubernetes Endpoint

 Adding Kubernetes endpoints to Portainer CE 2.0 is very straightforward.
-As requirement you need to define if you going to deploy the Agents for Kubernetes via NodePort or Load Balancer.
+As requirement you need to define if you  are going to deploy the Agents for Kubernetes via NodePort or Load Balancer.
 In this guide, you will see how to deploy in both scenarios.

-You can view the supported Kubernetes versions in this [page](/v2.0/deploy/requirements.md).
+You can view the supported Kubernetes versions in this [page].
+For more information on supported Kubernetes Versions please view the [Requirements] (/v2.0/deploy/requirements.md) page.

 ## Add Kubernetes Endpoint via NodePort.

 ### Deploying the Agent.

-Once you login to Portainer, you need go to <b>Endpoints</b> and pick in the <b>environment type</b> section, <b>Agent</b>.

-In the tab below to the information section, you need pick <b>Kubernetes via Node Port</b> and copy the command displayed in the page.
-Note: Is important run the command in the Kubernetes node before to fill the environment details.
+Once logged into Portainer go to 1. <b>Endpoints</b> 2.
+Select <b>Agent</b> from <b>Environment Type</b> section.
+3. Select <b>Kubernetes via Node Port</b> in the tabbed Information section, 4.
+Copy the command.
+Note: It is important to fill the environment details by first running the command in the Kubernetes node.

 ![kubernetes](assets/kubernetes_1.png)

-The command in this scenario is the same of each time you want to add a new Kubernetes Endpoint via NodePort to Portainer.
-The command is the following:
+This command is the same each time you want to add a new Kubernetes Endpoint via NodePort:

 <pre><code>curl -L https://downloads.portainer.io/portainer-agent-k8s-nodeport.yaml -o portainer-agent-k8s.yaml; kubectl apply -f portainer-agent-k8s.yaml</code></pre>